Mesa and Chandler-Gilbert Community College

 One example is their honors program.
 Students are challenged to reach their highest potential through a rigorous multi-disciplinary curriculum supported by related extra-curricular activities.
 MCC offers 25 Honors Only classes limited to 20 students per class, enabling class topics to be investigated more in-depth.
 CGCC boasts the second highest number of honor students in the district and a five-star Phi Theta Kappa honor society chapter.

 Both colleges emphasize service learning; a teaching and learning method that connects meaningful community service with academic instruction through guided reflection.
-MCC and CGCC both have been named to the President’s Higher Education Community Service Honor Roll for the past six and five years, respectively.
+MCC and CGCC both have been named to the President’s Higher Education Community Service Honor Roll for the past six and seven years, respectively.
 Last year, more than 2,000 MCC students contributed nearly 125,000 community service hours to local businesses and nonprofit organizations.

 Each college has two state-of-the-art campuses and a learning center providing outstanding transfer, career and technical programs, workforce development, and life-long learning opportunities.
 Students will discover unique learning environments and campus personalities at each college location to fit their individual learning style.